le0pard/rwbox/README.md

 1080 => 1180
 ```

-NOTICE: if you`ll start mailcatcher gem and want to see mailcatcher inbox from outside – don't forget to use `--ip` option.
+NOTICE: if you'll start mailcatcher gem and want to see mailcatcher inbox from outside – don't forget to use `--ip` option.

 ## Development